echothrust/echofish/docs/OpenBSD-syslog-concentrator.md

 ### Setting up a syslog concentrator with syslog-ng

-In order to be able to get all logs into the database tables and avoid logging error-neus entries
+In order to be able to get all logs into the database tables and avoid logging erroneous entries

 ```
 # make sure we only log source IPv4 address